Frank3549/Song-Sentiment-Analysis/README.md

 $ python3 sentiment.py "computer science is awesome"
 [0.23071661 0.76928339]
 ```

-If you are working with Thonny, recall that you can change the command line arguments by modifying the `%Run` command in the shell, e.g., `%Run sentiment.py "computer science is awesome"`.

 ** Note that the skeleton code will read the the zip file directly.
 You do not need to unzip those files.**